top of the page

 This document outlines the main changes in labor law introduced by the so-called August Decree (Decree-Law No. 104/2020), which entered into force on August 15, 2020, as the latest measure adopted by the Government to address the Covid-19 emergency.

-In the review of the new regulations governing employment retention measures, some of the provisions introduced by the the “Cura Italia” Decree and the Relaunch Decree, to provide an overview of the emergency measures supporting businesses and workers (see also the summary table).
+In examining the new regulations on employment retention measures during ongoing employment, the analysis begins by reviewing some of the provisions introduced by the Cura Italia Decree and the Relaunch Decreeto provide an overview of the emergency measures supporting businesses and workers (see also the summary table).

 Ordinary unemployment benefits, ordinary unemployment allowance, and exceptional unemployment benefits

-D. Cura Italia → Articles 19 through 22-quinquies, Decree-Law No. 18/2020, converted into Law No. 27/2020
+D. Cura Italia → Articles 19 through 22-quinquies, Decree Law No. 18/2020, converted into Law No. 27/2020

 This decree introduced three types of wage subsidies to address the same extraordinary event, lasting 9 weeks: CIGO, the ordinary allowance, and the exceptional fund.

-Upon the decree’s conversion into law, individuals are granted the opportunity to apply for the standard supplementary benefit for an additional period not exceeding three months, to employers with production facilities located in the so-called red zone, specifically:
+Upon the decree’s conversion into law, individuals are granted the opportunity to apply for the standard supplementary benefit for an additional period not exceeding three months, to employers with production units located in the so-called red zone, specifically:

 • with production facilities located in the municipalities identified in Annex 1 of the Prime Ministerial Decree of March 1, 2020;